gpratte/texastoc-v4-client/README.md

 TODO the rest of the instructions to deploy to production

-## Current Branch: 09-show-both-the-original-and-chopped-payouts-points
+## Current Branch: 02-remove-password-from-update-player
-Show the original payouts/points with strikethrough and the chopped payouts/points
+No longer show the password in the edit player component.
+Also removed password from the call to the server when updating a player.